Attention housing providers and advocates:

 “My tenant’s ex keeps threatening her neighbors, how can I address this?”

 “My tenant was abused but is a man, is he still protected by VAWA?”

 You’re in luck.
 This year, COHHIO is launching its new VAWA Compliance Training Sessions.
 Affordable housing providers now have a new resource to help them develop strategies and plans to comply with the Violence Against Women Act as it relates to housing.

-In just two and a half hours, housing providers can learn about the details of Violence Against Women Act (VAWA) regulations, including their rights and obligations.
+In just two hours, housing providers can learn about the details of Violence Against Women Act (VAWA) regulations, including their rights and obligations.
 Come get your questions answered, and learn how to develop long-term strategies for continued VAWA compliance.

 RSVP for a COHHIO VAWA Compliance Training Session here.

 Please note, training sessions will be held in the afternoon and we will notify you of the specific location as it is finalized.
 Please email MariaBruno@Cohhio.org with any questions or concerns.